roshanbade/OnlineNotice/README.md

 # OnlineNotice
-Sample project for e notice using bootstra, jquery, ajax and express
+Simple project for e notice using bootstra, jquery, ajax and express